TomTheGreyCat/StuffAndThings/README.md

     C:\Users\Developer\AppData\Local\Red Gate\SQL Prompt 9\Snippets

-The output will be a file named redgate.code-snippets, placed by default in
+The output will be a file named **redgate.code-snippets**, placed by default in

     C:\Users\Developer\AppData\Roaming\azuredatastudio\User\snippets

 If the folder isn't found it will be used c:\temp\
-**The script will override any previously created file with the same output name and extension**
+**The script will override any previously created file with the same name and extension**

 Additional parameters: